iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 ### Publishing to MQTT
 When a new measurement is written into the database, the OPC-UA server triggers a callback that activates the MQTT publisher.
-The new measurement is then converted into **JSON format** and published to the MQTT broker.
+The new measurement is then converted into **JSON format** and published to the MQTT broker.<br>
+The **topic of the MQTT message** is derived from the path of the corresponding data point in the OPC-UA tree (figure 3).

 ![iQunet OPC-UA]({{ site.baseurl }}/assets/images/iqunet-opcua-mqtt.svg)
 <figcaption>figure 3: iQunet embedded OPC-UA server API</figcaption>

-The **topic of the MQTT message** is derived from the path of the corresponding data point in the OPC-UA tree.
-For this tutorial, a Python program will subscribe to the specified topic on the MQTT broker and display the incoming data on a real-time updated graph (figure 3).
+For this tutorial, a Python program will subscribe to the specified topic on the MQTT broker and display the incoming data on a real-time updated graph.
 <hr>

 ### LoRaWAN Hardware Setup